mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-categorical.md

 Seeing the p value is so low, we can assume the general sentiment toward the cravat changed.
 And seeing the direction of the fashion evolution we will mourn together with Dr. McAuliffe about this great loss in gentlemanly traditions...

 ## Association between 2 variables

+Tests of association determine what the strength of the movement between variables is.
+It can be used if you want to know if there is any relation between the customer's amount spent, and the number of orders the customer already placed.

 ### Contigency coefficients or Cramer's V